 As a result, Hecla has adopted a robust and on-going continuous improvement approach to identify and manage climate change related risks and continue our efforts to reduce our footprint on the climate.
 In addition, as a component of our EMS, we conduct on a triennial basis, or sooner if the need arises, structured high-level risk assessments (HLRAs) which include climate change considerations and appropriate materiality re-assessments.
 From these assessments we develop site specific management action plans which are assigned to the site management team for resolution.
 Each material risk identified in the HLRA response action plan is designated an appropriate performance metric by which progress can be measured.

-We understand that mining operations can have a direct or indirect impact on all aspects of the environment such as climate, water and air.
-At each operation, we endeavor to reduce water and energy consumption while implementing and continuously improving efficiencies into facilities, projects and operations.
+We understand that mining operations can have a direct or indirect impact on all aspects of the environment such as climate, water, and air.
+At each operation, we endeavor to reduce water and energy consumption, set reduction targets, and are implementing and continuously improving efficiencies into facilities, projects, and operations.
 To reflect increasing stakeholder interest in climate change we benchmark our reporting against the Sustainability Accounting Standards Board (SASB) metals and mining standards as well as relevant aspects of the Task Force on Climate-Change Related Financial Disclosures (TCFD).

 Reducing energy consumption through streamlined processes and adoption of technology is positive for the environment and for our operating efficiency.
 In addition to creating efficiencies to reduce energy intensity consumption and greenhouse gas (GHG) intensity emissions, Hecla utilizes renewable energy sources whenever possible to further reduce our carbon footprint.
 Specifically, hydropower helps us reduce costs, minimizes our fossil fuel use and emissions, and in Juneau, Alaska, it even reduces the electrical bill for all ratepayers.
 In 2019, 81 percent of our electricity was from the grid and 55 percent estimated from renewable sources of utility providers.